-Books One and Two of the Hickey Family Crime novels, signed first editions in the original covers from Poisoned Pen Press.
+Books One and Two of the Hickey Family Crime novels, signed first editions in the original covers from Poisoned Pen Press or new Hickey and McGee trade paper editions.
+Your choice.

 The Biggest Liar in Los Angeles tells a gripping story about memorable characters and resurrects a time and place that, perhaps more than any, created the modern world.